Macao to shutter casinos for a week in COVID-19 outbreak

 Published

-The Asian gambling center of Macao will close all its casinos for a week starting Monday and largely restrict people to their homes as it tries to stop…Full Article
+BEIJING (AP) — The Asian gambling center of Macao will close all its casinos for a week starting Monday and largely restrict people to their homes as it tries to stop a COVID-19 outbreak that has infected more than 1,400 people in the past three weeks.

-The Asian gambling center of Macao will close all its casinos for a week starting Monday and largely restrict people to their homes as it tries to stop…Full Article
+All businesses have been ordered to shut except for supermarkets and others providing essential services.
+Residents must stay home unless they need to go out, such as for food shopping or to work in a sector deemed essential.

-Watch VideoResidents of parts of Shanghai and Beijing have been ordered to undergo further rounds of COVID-19 testing following the..
+Macao, a semi-autonomous Chinese region like nearby Hong Kong, is facing its first sizeable outbreak of the pandemic.
+The city of 680,000 people recorded 93 new cases on Saturday, bringing the total in the ongoing outbreak to 1,467.